Skip to main content

 Funding

-This project is funded by the UKRI Collective Fund.
+This project and the research impact activity was funded by the UKRI Collective Fund.
 Additional funding supporting the development of the REaCH training include:

 • Sturt J, Griffiths FE, Pemba S. How can Remote Consulting Training for health workers in rural Tanzania be optimised to support upscaling to remote and marginalised communities of East and West Africa?
 King’s Together 01.07.20-31.12.2020. £10,000